 So, these are a few basic questions that arise in the mind of everyone who is creating a project for the first time.

 - Again there is not any standard convention of naming the files and folders except “index.html”.
 The page named “index.html” is the base of a project which the browser considers as the homepage.
-So, you must name your homepage as “index.html” and for the rest of files and folders, you can name them anything which best describes the content they have.
+So, you must name your homepage as “index.html” and for the rest of the files and folders, you can name them anything which best describes the content they have.

 Let us now dive into details about the directories that we created for our project:

-- sample project: This is the root directory of our project which will contain all of the folders and files which we will be creating during building the project.
+- sample project: This is the root directory of our project which will contain all the folders and files which we will be creating during building the project.

-- css: This folder will contain all of the CSS files that we will use to style our project.
+- css: This folder will contain all the CSS files that we will use to style our project.
 For now, we have kept this folder empty.

-- index.html: The page named “index.html” is the base of a project which the browser considers as the homepage.
+- index.html: The page named “index.html” is the base of a project which the browser considers the homepage.
 Everything inside this will be rendered when our website will load in the browser.